ClearHeadedT/boot-dev-log/build-asteroids/NOTES.md

 - Learned using Pygame sprite groups to manage game objects.
 - Learned screen wrapping so objects loop around the edges.
 - Learned handling player death and game-over state.
+- Learned structuring the game into multiple classes (Player, Asteroid, Shot).